 - In the left menu, select Ethernet Bundles.

 - In the Ethernet Bundles table, click +.

 - Click OK.
 The Ethernet Bundles window opens.
 Specify the following settings:

 - Bundled Interface – Select a bond interface.
 E.g., bond0

 Bundled Interfaces – Click + and double-click the physical interfaces you want to include in the Ethernet bundle.

 - Operation Mode – Select how traffic is distributed between the interfaces.

 - LACPDU Packet Rate (802.3ad Link Aggregation only) – Select how fast (every second) or slow (every 30seconds) LACPDU packets are sent to the switch.

-Hashing Policy (802.3ad Link Aggregation only) – Select how traffic is split over the slave links.
+- Hashing Policy (802.3ad Link Aggregation only) – Select how traffic is split over the secondary links.